lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 | Clerk      |  451980.00 |  650000.00 |  43.81167308287977344100 |
 | Police     |  250000.00 |  223000.00 | -10.80000000000000000000 |
 | Recreation | 1999000.00 |  195000.00 | -90.24512256128064032000 |

+##### Aggregate Functions for Averages and Sums

+##### Finding the Median

+##### Finding the Median with Percentile Functions

+##### Median and Percentiles with Census Data

+##### Finding Other Quantiles with Percentile Functions

+##### Creating Median() Function

+##### Finding the Mode

+###### Study time
+1. Write a SQL statement for calculating the area of a circle whose radius is 5 inches.
+(If you don’t remember the formula, it’s an easy web search.)
+Do you need parentheses in your calculation?
+Why or why not?
+2. Using the 2010 Census county data, find out which New York state county has the highest percentage of the population that identified as “American Indian/Alaska Native Alone.”
+What can you learn about that county from online research that explains the relatively large proportion of American Indian population compared with other New York counties?
+3. Was the 2010 median county population higher in California or New York?

+### Joining Tables in a Relational Database